-Macdonald’s management firm Brillstein Entertainment confirmed the comedian’s death to Deadline.
+Macdonald’s management firm Brillstein Entertainment Partners confirmed the comedian’s death to Deadline.
 He was 61.

-His friend and producing partners, Lori Jo Hoekstra, released a statement saying Macdonald had been privately battling cancer for nine years, but kept his diagnosis private, even from his family.
+His friend and producing partner, Lori Jo Hoekstra, released a statement saying Macdonald had been privately battling cancer for nine years, but kept his diagnosis private, even from his family.

 “He was most proud of his comedy,” Hoekstra said in the statement, first reported by Deadline.
 “He never wanted the diagnosis to affect the way the audience or any of his loved ones saw him.
 Norm was a pure comic.
 He once wrote that `a joke should catch someone by surprise, it should never pander.’
 He certainly never pandered.
 Norm will be missed terribly.”

 The Canadian native, known for his deadpan delivery, was a stand-up comic and writer on the sitcom “Roseanne” when he was discovered by “SNL” producer Lorne Michaels.
 Macdonald was on the show from 1993 to 1998, hosting the variety show’s famed “Weekend Update” news segment.

 After being ousted from the show by an NBC executive, Macdonald had his own comedy series, “Norm.”
 He also co-wrote and starred in the 1998 film “Dirty Work,” playing a down-his-luck man who starts a revenge-for-hire business.

 He also appeared in films including “Funny People,” Grown Ups” and “Jack and Jill.”
 His distinctive voice also made led to regular voiceover work, lending his talents to shows such as “Family Guy,” “The Orville” and “Mike Tyson Mysteries.”